 thinkorswim vs. tastytrade Introduction

-Are you looking for advanced software for futures and securities trading?
-If so, you really should check out tastytrade and thinkorswim.
+Are you searching for advanced software to trade futures and securities?
+If yes, take a look at tastytrade and thinkorswim.

 Broker Fees